zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

  mv /usr/share/OSIsoft/EdgeDataStore/OpcUa1/Certificates/RejectedCertificates/certsSimulationServer\ \[F9823DCF607063DBCECCF6F8F39FD2584F46AEBB\].der /usr/share/OSIsoft/EdgeDataStore/OpcUa1/Certificates/Trusted/certs/
 ```

-> **Note:** Administrator or Root privileges are required to perform this operation.
+> **Note:** Administrator or root privileges are required to perform this operation.

-When the certificate is in the adapter trust store, the adapter trusts the server and the connection attempt proceeds to making the actual connection call to the configured server.
+When the certificate is in the adapter trust store, the adapter trusts the server and the connection attempt proceeds in making the  connection call to the configured server.
 Connection succeeds only when the adapter certificate is trusted on the server side.
 Please refer to your OPC UA server documentation for more details on how to make a client certificate trusted.
 In general, servers work in a similar fashion to the clients; hence a similar approach for making the server certificate trusted on the client side can be taken on the server.

-When certificates are mutually trusted the connection attempt succeeds and the adapter is connected to the most secure endpoint provided by the server.
+When certificates are mutually trusted, the connection attempt succeeds and the adapter is connected to the most secure endpoint provided by the server.